-Three customers joined IPsoft Chief Commercial Officer Jonathan Crane to discuss how Amelia is influencing their views of a Digital Workforce.
-Jennifer Hewit, head of the global service desk at Credit Suisse, said that as she continues to work with Amelia, she realizes that organizations often build up silos between various support levels.
-Hewit observed that the more she works with AI, “the more I recognize what we really need to do is break down the barriers,” and realize that AI and automation doesn’t solely belong in first- or second-line support.
+Several customers joined IPsoft Chief Commercial Officer Jonathan Crane to discuss how Amelia is influencing their views of a Digital Workforce.
 Rich Pierle, CIO of Becton Dickinson, said it’s critical to get internal staff “grounded in a vision of what’s possible” with a Digital Workforce, where cognitive and human agents collaborate, “and have [employees] see themselves in that model” with current and new skills.
 Scot Whigham, director of global IT service support at InterContinental Hotels Group (IHG), noted the importance of training digital employees like Amelia just as you would human employees.
 “You’re teaching that digital employee” to handle processes and services, and “as they learn they get better and better just like any employee,” Whigham said.

 At another session, IPsoft Chief Cognitive Officer Edwin van Bommel, who presented on Amelia’s capabilities at IPsoft’s demo booths throughout the event, introduced Electronic Arts global director of innovation Matt Tomlinson for a discussion on how Amelia is impacting the online gaming service’s customer experience.
 “If [players] have a problem, we have a problem,” Tomlinson said in describing the company’s overall customer support strategy.
 “The player journey starts when something wrong happens.
 When something happens to our players, it happens to us.”